JasperFx/wolverine/docs/guide/handlers/cascading.md

 2. `IAsyncEnumerable<object>` to make multiple cascading messages out of an asynchronous handler
 1. A [Tuple](https://docs.microsoft.com/en-us/dotnet/csharp/tuples) type to express the exact kinds of responses your message handler returns

+## To Specific Endpoints

+Sometimes you'll want to explicitly send messages to specific endpoints rather than relying on Wolverine's message routing.
+You can still use cascading messages to an endpoint by name or by the destination `Uri` like so:

+snippet: sample_ManuallyRoutedResponseHandler

+You can also add optional `DeliveryOptions` to the outgoing messages to fine tune how the message is to be published.

 ## Using OutgoingMessages

 ::: tip